Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Phase 5 Wahoo is a surf-style wakesurf board designed for larger riders who crave a responsive and lively ride.
-Offered in 53" and 56" widths, it supports riders up to 250 lbs, delivering a perfect balance of stability and agility.
+The Phase 5 Wahoo is a surf-style wakesurf board built for larger riders who want a fast, reactive, and playful feel on the water.
+Available in 53" and 56" sizes, it can accommodate surfers up to 250 lbs while maintaining a strong blend of stability and lively performance.

-Its signature Peanut Rail Outline™ positions the widest points near the nose and tail, enhancing lift and enabling fast, fluid edge-to-edge transitions for a more dynamic feel on the wave.
+Its distinctive Peanut Rail Outline™ shifts the board’s widest areas toward the nose and tail, increasing lift and promoting quick, smooth transitions from edge to edge for a more energetic ride.

 Pros of this Board